-Salamanca Arts Centre (SAC) is currently assessing applications for inclusion in the Lightbox 2019 calendar.
+Salamanca Arts Centre is currently seeking applications for the remaining dates in the Lightbox 2018 / 2019 calendar.

 Please note: All Applications for the Lightbox must be completed online.
 Paper submission will not be accepted.
-For more details please contact the Venues Manager via email at email@example.com
+For more details and to check the availability of dates, please contact the Venues Manager via email at email@example.com

 Conditions of Hire